ABOUTOverview

 He has fulfilled functions on a pro tem basis for Tasmania’s Psychologists Registration Tribunal and in the university disciplinary context.

 Dr Freckelton holds qualifications from New South Wales, Queensland and Victoria.
-He has a “higher doctorate”, an LLD (Doctor of Laws) in Health Law from the University of Melbourne (2017), and a doctorate, a PhD in Expert Evidence, from Griffith University (1998).
+He holds a “higher doctorate”, an LLD (Doctor of Laws), in Health Law from the University of Melbourne (2017), and a doctorate, a PhD in Expert Evidence, from Griffith University (1998).
 His Bachelor’s degrees were from the University of Sydney – in Arts (majoring in English (with Honours), Latin and Greek) and in Law.

 He is also: